Proving the 6d a-theorem with the double affine Grassmannian

 However, one can also explore other phases of the UV theory (still on its Higgs branch) obtained by moving some (or all) of the M5's off of the singularity.
 This is done in \cite{Bourget:2022tmw}, which constructs a Hasse diagram (via quiver subtraction of 3d magnetic quivers, making use of an improved algorithm based on ``decorations'' \cite{Bourget:2022ehw}) for the Higgs branch of the UV theory while {excluding} the flavor Higgsings (which would lead to T-brane theories in the IR).
-These phases correspond to decoupled products of lower-rank $(A,A)$ conformal matter (i.e. defined by some $M<N$) and a bunch of A-type $(2,0)$ theories given by stacks of M5's (such that the total number of M5's is $M$).
-Some of the leaves in this Hasse diagram are symmetric products and correspond to the Higgs branch of stacks of M5's (away from the singularity),\footnote{Symmetric products also appear for the same reason in the Higgs branch Hasse diagram of the rank-$N$ E-string, see \cite[Fig. 3.6]{Lawrie:2023uiu}.} while the slices between adjacent symplectic leaves are either $A_{k-1}$ Kleinian singularities or certain non-normal singularities introduced in \cite[Sec.
+These phases correspond to a decoupled product of a lower-rank $(A,A)$ conformal matter engineered by $N-M$ M5's at the singularity, for some $M<N$, and a bunch of A-type $(2,0)$ theories given by stacks of M5's away from the singularity, such that the total number of these ``separated'' M5's is $M$.
+Some of the leaves in this Hasse diagram are (the strata of) symmetric products and correspond to the Higgs branch of stacks of M5's away from the singularity, while the slices between adjacent symplectic leaves are either $A_{k-1}$ Kleinian singularities or certain non-normal singularities called $m$ and introduced in \cite[Sec.
 1.8.4]{FJLS} (or unions of multiple copies thereof).

 In this paper we will mostly be interested in flavor Higgsings, taking us from UV SCFT to IR SCFT with (generically) different flavor symmetry (with an exception for $k=1$, i.e. for E-string theories -- see section \ref{sub:k=1}).